Gone with the Bullets

-Gone with the Bullets (一步之遥) is a 2014 Chinese action comedy film directed by Jiang Wen.
+Gone with the Bullets (一步之遥) is a 2014 action comedy film directed by Jiang Wen.
+The film is co-produced by China, United States, and Hong Kong.
 It stars Jiang, Ge You, Zhou Yun and Shu Qi.
 Production started on location in Beijing at the China Film Group studio in Huairou on October 2, 2013.
 Production wrapped before the Chinese New Year holiday.
 The film was released on December 18, 2014.
 A version, which was 22 minutes shorter, was screened in the main competition section of the 65th Berlin International Film Festival.

 This film is the second part of Jiang Wen's gangster Beiyang trilogy with Let the Bullets Fly and Hidden Man.

 The film was named 2014's "smokiest movie" by an anti-smoking group in China, featuring 45 smoking scenes in all, equivalent to someone smoking every 3.1 minutes.

 Plot

 During the period of the Beiyang Government, in the French Concession of Shanghai, Ma Zouri and Chinese police inspector Xiang Feitian organized the "Flower Nation Beauty Pageant" (a beauty contest for sex workers) to help General Wu's son, Wu Qi, launder money.
 The event attracted contestants from various countries and drew widespread public attention.
 In the final round, three contestants competed.
 Under the manipulation of Ma Zouri and Xiang Feitian, the former champion courtesan, Wan Yanying, who promised onstage to auction off her right to marriage and donate all her wealth, ultimately won the crown.
 During a date with Wan Yanying, Ma Zouri was pressured into marriage.
 When he refused, she pulled a gun on him.
 The two ended up smoking opium and going for a drive, but the car flipped in the countryside, causing Wan Yanying's accidental and tragic death.
 Ma Zouri fled the scene.

 As media reports on Wan Yanying's death circulated, Ma Zouri became a prime suspect in the public eye and was wanted by the police.
 He sought help from General Wu.
 At the Wu residence, Ma Zouri encountered his childhood teacher, now the General's wife, Qin Sainan, and his former lover, Wu Liu, General Wu's daughter.
 There, he discovered that Xiang Feitian had been punished by General Wu for visiting prostitutes with Wu Qi.
 To save Xiang Feitian, Ma Zouri suggested a peculiar game involving touching the ground with both hands, which succeeded in sparing Xiang's life.
 However, Ma Zouri later realized his main goal hadn't been achieved and that he was still in grave danger.
 Meanwhile, the ungrateful Xiang Feitian turned on him and started hunting Ma Zouri's whereabouts.
 During Ma Zouri's two years on the run, theater troupes led by Wang Tianwang adapted his story into plays and even a movie titled Execution of Ma Zouri.
 In these dramatizations, he was depicted as a ruthless criminal who killed for money.